c3lang/c3-web/src/content/docs/Language Overview/types.md

     io::printfn("%d", (char)f); // prints 18
     f.c = true;
     io::printfn("%d", (char)f); // prints 146

+    // Normal designated initializers are supported
+    f = { .a = 1, .b = 3, .c = false };

+    // As a special case, boolean fields may drop
+    // the initializer value, this implicitly sets them
+    // to true.
+Below the '.c' is the same as '.c = true' f = { .a = 2, .b = 4, .c };
 }
 ```

+### Bitstruct endianness

 The bitstruct will follow the endianness of the underlying type: